The Bankrate promise

 Anyone can buy a bank-owned property, but the buyer most likely to purchase one is someone hunting for a deal.
 Real estate investors, especially, view bank-owned properties as an opportunity to put a bit of money into the home and get more out via renting it to tenants or selling it to new owners.

-“On rare occasions, there’s a tidy equity position to be realized by purchasing and rehabilitating a bank owned property, either for occupancy, as an investment or a short-term fix-and-flip,” explains Sam Olson, CRS, team lead of Nevada-based The Olson Group with RE/MAX Gold.
+“On rare occasions, there’s a tidy equity position to be realized by purchasing and rehabilitating a bank owned property, either for occupancy, as an investment or a short-term fix-and-flip,” sats Sam Olson, CRS, team lead of Nevada-based The Olson Group with RE/MAX Gold.

 The upfront cost of an REO property may translate to a worthwhile ROI (return on investment), but not always.
-For example, the average purchase price of an REO in Reno was 90 percent of the value when sold traditionally — a “tight margin,” Olson notes.
+For example, the average purchase price of an REO in Reno was 90 percent of the value when sold traditionally — a “tight margin,” Olson says.
 Buyers often have to spend more money after the sale, which can eat into profit.
 That’s because bank-owned or REO properties typically require work.
 After all, if the previous owner couldn’t keep up with mortgage payments, they likely couldn’t keep up with maintenance, either.

 “For the casual or first-time purchaser, an REO purchase has very high risks for a smaller than imagined reward,” Olson says.